 Easyshims are a great invention.
 They solve the common issue of how to create a carpet to tile transition in a doorway when the finished flooring levels are different heights.
 Easyshims slip under your carpet and underlay and create a gentle slope up to your higher floor.
-Once flat with each other, you can join your flooring with a nice, smart door threshold such as the Premier Z or Premier Posh.
+Once flat with each other, you can join your flooring with nice, smart door thresholds such as the Premier Z or Premier Posh.

 Not just carpet to tile transition but wood, laminate and stone too

-If your carpet lies at a lower level than the hard floor covering you want to join it to then you’ll need some sort of a ramp, so that the door threshold can be installed nice and flat.
+If your carpet lies at a lower level than the hard floor covering you want to join it to then you’ll need some sort of a ramp, so that the door threshold strips or strip can be installed nice and flat.
 Easyshims are pre-made tapered ramps, which you slip under a carpet and its underlay to pack it up.

 So, no trip hazards, no carpet being suspended in mid-air as it joins up with the tile – just a smooth transition.